xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/teaser_The_Spike.md

 Murrin was cleaning the blood of the foremost table.

-> For a bloke that skinny, you would not expect to bleed that much.
-Heh, if not
-> for Yulye's loving grip, he would have seen his end in this place.
+-"For a bloke that skinny, you would not expect to bleed that much.
+Heh, if not for Yulye's loving grip, he would have seen his end in this place."

 He spilled some water from the bucket on the dark floor and froze for a second.

-> That bastard will have to clean this whole place when he returns.
-Nobody
-> bleeds that much and expects me not to be pissed about it.
+-"That bastard will have to clean this whole place when he returns.
+Nobody bleeds that much and expects me not to be pissed about it."

 He continued moping grouchily mumbling to his beard.